 Oireachtas (Regional Championship) – This is a qualifying event for both the North American Championships in July and the World Championships at Easter.
-The Oireachtas will be held in Sacramento in 2013.
 This event is held the weekend before Thanksgiving.

 As dancers progress, there is an opportunity to dance with others in group or what is known as “figure” dancing.
 This teaches children cooperation and teamwork through dance.